 As I have mentioned in my previous articles (see the Investments category), I have made a lot of mistakes as a novice investor.
-Some of them are associated with annuities bought long time ago without thorough understanding the conditions.
+Some of them are associated with annuities bought a long time ago without a thorough understanding of the conditions.
 However, at this point, as I have retired, I am glad I have several of them that will add a good chunk to my family income.

-The annuities are a complicated investment vehicle that can be described by many different formulas depending on the type of annuity.
+Annuities are a complicated investment vehicle that can be described by many different formulas depending on the type of annuity.
 If you “google” the words “annuities equation” under Google images, you might be frightened as there are so many of them, and they seemed quite complicated.
 It would look like this: